ArchiveBox/ArchiveBox/README.md

 💾 **It saves snapshots of the URLs you feed it in several redundant formats.**
 It also detects any content featured *inside* each webpage & extracts it out into a folder:
-- `HTML/Generic Websites -> HTML, PDF, PNG, WARC, Singlefile`
+- `HTML/Generic websites -> HTML, PDF, PNG, WARC, Singlefile`
 - `YouTube/SoundCloud/etc. -> MP3/MP4 + subtitles, description, thumbnail`
-- `news articles -> article body TXT + title, author, featured images`
+- `News articles -> article body TXT + title, author, featured images`
-- `github/gitlab/etc. links -> git cloned source code`
+- `Github/Gitlab/etc. links -> git cloned source code`
 - *[and more...](#output-formats)*

 It uses normal filesystem folders to organize archives (no complicated proprietary formats), and offers a CLI + web UI.